 Webpack is outstanding, but learning it is a time-consuming process.
 The config file it produces is somewhat complex and becomes more ambiguous because of its hard syntaxes.

-Nx is an extensible, smart, and fast build system for Node.js projects.
+Nx is an extensible, smart, and fast-build system for Node.js projects.
 Its design philosophy is similar to that of the Visual Studio Code.
 The VS Code text editor lets you become highly productive without using extensions.

 Like VS Code, Nx is simple, minimalistic, and generic.
 Nx also gives you access to various plugins for your Node.js projects.
 However, plugins are optional.
-For productive development, Nx offers interactive visualizations, VS Code plugin, and GitHub integration.
+For productive development, Nx offers interactive visualizations, VS Code plugins, and GitHub integration.

 When you edit a code, Nx analyzes the whole workspace and rebuilds the module that changed.
 It does not retest or rebuild every module on every commit.

 Want to convert your Node.js project into an executable?
 You should try pkg.
 It is meant for container-based applications and not for serverless environments.

 You can run the packaged Node.js executable file on any device, even without a Node.js installation.
 Thus, it is suitable in the following scenarios:

 - Commercialization of your app and excluding the source modules